-The study reveals that there is bidirectional long-run casualty between RGDP and RM1 as well as RGDP and RM2.
-So, it is to conclude that in the long-run the real money supply causes the real GDP and reciprocates (without causing in the short-run) in Nepal.
+At the end, the paper has found out some conclusions or inferences from the study.
+The paper found that there is bidirectional long-run casualty between the real income and real narrow money supply as well as the real income and real broad money supply.
+So, it is to conclude that in the long-run the real money supply causes the real income and real income also reciprocates the real money supply (without causing in the short-run) in Nepal.
 In other words, the money supply causes the income in the long-run with strong feedback effect.
 But there is no evidence of short run causation between these two variables.
-It means the growth rate of real money supply and real GDP in Nepal is not associated.
+It means the growth rate of money supply and income in Nepal is not associated.

-Likewise, the study has found the unidirectional long-run relationship runs from NM1 to NCPI.
+Likewise, the study has found the unidirectional long-run relationship runs from narrow money supply to consumer price.
 However, there is no short-run relationship from either side.
-Here, it is to conclude that, the NM1 causes the NCPI of the country in the long-run without any feedback.
-But there is no evidence of long-run as well as short-run relationship between NM2 and NCPI.
-It concludes that there is no association between NM2 and NCPI of Nepal in both short and long run.
+Here, it is to conclude that, the nominal narrow money supply causes the general price level of the country in the long-run without feedback.

+However, there is no evidence of long-run as well as short-run relationship between broad money supply and consumer price level.
+It concludes that there is no association between broad money supply and general price level of Nepal in both short and long run.

 From the both short-run results between money supply and inflation, it can be inferred that there is no evidence of short-run causal relationship between the growth rate of money supply and inflation in Nepal.

-Accordingly, there is no evidence of long-run causality between nominal GDP and NCPI.
+Accordingly, there is no evidence of long-run causality between nominal GDP and general price level.
 But the study found the unidirectional short-run causality running from general price to nominal GDP.
 It means that the growth rate of general price level affects the growth rate of nominal income of the nation.

-The conclusions of the study do not support the monetarists' point of view which suggests that there is causal relationship runs from money supply to income and price in the short-run.
+The conclusions of our study do not support the monetarists' point of view which suggests that there is causal relationship runs from money supply to income and price in the short-run.
 They also postulate that the causality disappears in the long-run.
-Contrary to this, the paper found that the money supply causes national income with strong feedback effect and price level without feedback in the long-run.
+Contrary to that our conclusion in the Nepalese context suggests that the money supply causes to national income with the same feedback and causes to price level without feedback in the long-run.

 This study also denied the early Keynesians' ignorance to the important role of money supply in the economy.
 However, this study supports the Keynesian view of indirect (long-run) relationship between the money supply, real income and prices.
-So, the conclusion of this study suggests that the money supply has significant role in the long-run rather than short- run for Nepalese economy.
+So, the conclusion of this study suggests that the money supply has significant role in the long-run rather than short-run for Nepalese economy.

-This study intends to make some inferences which may be useful for the policymakers to design appropriate policies for the nation.
+This study intends to make some inferences which may be useful for the policymaker to make the appropriate policies for the nation.
 The major recommendations of this study can be prescribed as follows;